Frank Champi: Personal life

-In 1969, he appeared in the Dating Game show with former Yale quarterback Brian Dowling.
+In 1969, he appeared on The Dating Game with former Yale quarterback Brian Dowling.
 After college, Champi returned to Everett High School as a football backfield coach and teacher.
 He also enrolled in the Harvard Graduate School of Education and obtained a Master of Arts in Teaching.

 He later coached and taught at Everett, Lunenburg High School and Melrose High School.
 He ultimately was hired as a Senior Applications Engineer at Mitsubishi in the early 1980s.